TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 6/Zechariah 6.5.md

 ---

-And the angel answered and said unto me, These are the four winds of heaven, which go forth from standing before the Lord of all the earth.
+The angel answered me, "These are the four winds of the sky, which go forth from standing before the Lord of all the earth.